-First of all, what could happen if you leave the hopeless tooth but have no symptoms in your mouth?
+What could happen if you leave the hopeless tooth but have no symptoms in your mouth?
 If you do not have pain, you can most likely use the tooth, but the tooth probably has a chronic infection or problems.
-If you leave it in your mouth, the condition could cause bone loss around the tooth, and it will gradually get bigger.
-Bone loss around the hopeless tooth will get worse and might also affect the adjacent teeth.
+If you leave it in your mouth, the condition could cause bone loss around the tooth and gradually get bigger.
+Bone loss around the hopeless tooth will worsen and affect the adjacent teeth.

 After extraction, you have a couple of options.

 - No treatment: What happens if you don't replace a missing tooth?

 We recommend appropriate treatment after extraction because the other teeth will start to shift, and your occlusion (bite) will collapse.
 However, the treatment gets more complicated once this happens, meaning more time and cost.

 When it is the very back tooth(3rd Molar), no treatment after extraction is more realistic because there will be no shifting of other teeth.
 Don't wait to replace a missing tooth.

 - Removable Partial Denture: Cheapest tooth replacement does not offer comfortable chewing.